 - 4 lb. chicken drumsticks and bone in chicken thighs.

 - Salt and freshly ground pepper, to taste

 - 4 Tbs. garlic infused olive oil

 - 2 yellow onions, sliced

-- 1 1⁄4 cups of Corona (Or whichever beer you prefer)
+- 1 1⁄4 cups of craft beer (whichever beer you prefer)

-Add the remaining 1 Tbs. oil to the pan along with the onions.
+- Add the remaining 1 Tbs. oil to the pan along with the onions and habanero.
 Cook, stirring occasionally, until softened, about 5 minutes.
 Stir in the beer and barbecue sauce and bring to a boil.
 Add the chicken, reduce the heat to low, cover and cook until tender, about 1 hour.